Growing up milestones

 Foods to enjoy

-Pasteurised soft cheese and yogurts are good sources of protein and calcium – an important building block for bones.
+Cheeses are a good source of protein and calcium – and important building block for bones and teeth.

-Leek, onion, broccoli, tomato (peeled and de-seeded), fennel, cauliflower, kale, plantain and breadfruit are packed with vitamins, minerals, antioxidants and provide plenty of gentle dietary fibre.
-Adding a little good quality vegetable oil will help your baby absorb certain vitamins.
+Mushrooms and celery contain vitamins, minerals, antioxidants and provide plenty of gentle dietary fibre.
+Steaming is the best way to preserve their vitamins and taste.
+Remember, some vegetables (e.g. carrots, avocado) can be eaten raw.
+Adding a little good quality vegetable oil will help your toddler to better absorb certain vitamins.

 - Meat, Fish and Eggs: